gumslone/tehybug/tehybug_co2_firmware/README.md

 ### Mode Button

 - hold 15 seconds to do a faactory reset (works only with already configured devices)
-- hold and hit the Reset Button to boot the device into a flashing mode (in case you want to flash a firmware manually via USB)
+- hold the Mode button and hit the Reset button to boot the device into a flashing mode (in case you want to flash a firmware manually via USB)

 ### Reset Button